AthN3090/Pin-up/README.md

 * Go to your browser's setting option.
 * Locate the 'extension' option and select 'manage extensions'.
 * then select the 'Load unpacked' option, select it and then find the folder with the project files.
-* Now, An icon of the extension will appear on the browser window besides the menu option.
+* Now, An icon of the extension will appear on the browser window beside the menu option.

-Step 2: Strting the server
+Step 2: Starting the server

 * Open Nodejs terminal inside the 'server' folder of the project.
 * Edit the server file, Add your secondary email details to the following code in the file.